-Each of the geo political zones have its own location.
-One of them is called the South South geo political zone.
+Each of the geo political zones has its own location.
+One of them is called the South South geo-political zone.

-The states in the Nigeria’s south south geo political zone are generally called “The south south states”.
+The states in Nigeria’s south south geo-political zone are generally called “The south south states”.

 The South south states in Nigeria are known for the largest Oil production in Nigeria.
 These states are seen as the main sources behind development of Nigeria’s economy because they are blessed with mineral and natural resources.

 The south south states in Nigeria also involve in the production of gas and are seen as the main stream behind gas production in Nigeria.